SIDNEY081/SIDNEY081/README.md

 ---

 ## 🔹 About Me
-- 🌱 Currently learning **embedded C, microcontroller programming, and system integration**
+- 🌱 Currently learning **Embedded C, microcontroller programming, and system integration**
 - 🚀 Worked on a **Vehicle Control Unit (VCU) prototype** project integrating dashboard, motor control, and climate systems
 - 🛠️ Experienced in **Java, Python, and C++** for software development
 - 🤝 Looking for an **internship in Software Development or Embedded Systems** to apply my skills and grow further